Mesothelioma in Army Veterans

 The United States Army is the largest of the military branches in our nation in terms of personnel.
 This has historically been the case, and that means there are more Army veterans than there are in the other branches.
 Experts believe that roughly one-third of mesothelioma victims are military veterans, so it stands to reason that a large portion of all veterans diagnosed with malignant mesothelioma or asbestosis are U.S. Army veterans.

 It is not only true in terms of number of personnel, but also the vast number of jobs in the Army in which brave men and women were routinely exposed to the deadly asbestos fibers.
-Our Boston asbestos exposure attorneys at the Law Offices of Jeffrey S. Glassman have represented many veterans of the Army who have worked in many different military occupational specialties (MOS).When Was Asbestos Most Heavily-Used by the U.S. Army?
+Our Boston asbestos exposure attorneys at the Jeffrey Glassman Injury Lawyers have represented many veterans of the Army who have worked in many different military occupational specialties (MOS).When Was Asbestos Most Heavily-Used by the U.S. Army?

 For the past few decades, the U.S. populace has become increasingly aware of the dangers of asbestos and how inhaling or ingesting the deadly fibers can lead to the development of malignant mesothelioma.
 However, this was certainly not the case for much of the last century.